 But, just as she’d known it would be all along, music was always there.
 She released her debut album All The Things That Go Missing in 2006, on her own label Shake Rag Records, while still working 60 hours a week for the accounting firm.
 She says that album took almost two years to finish because of her schedule – and six months after its release, she decided to shift her number crunching to part-time and pulled music closer to the front burner.
 “I felt like a crazy person – this was the dream job, the best job you could get out of college,” she says.
-“I’d worked so hard to get here, but it just wasn’t working.
+“I’d worked so hard to get here, and I stubbornly believed that I could make it work.
+But it just wasn’t working.
 Whatever the dangling carrot was that everyone was trying to get, I realized, ‘I don’t even like carrots!
 What am I doing?’
 It was never the right fit.”

-Myla says she realized she couldn’t do this job and do music – really, she notes, you couldn’t do this job and do anything – and it was time for a change.
+Myla says she finally got honest with herself that she couldn’t do this job and do music – really, she notes, you couldn’t do this job and doanything – and it was time for a change.
 She left the firm in 2007 and hasn’t slowed down – musically, at least – since then.